Explore an Example Project

-This example uses the Times Table App example project to explore how project tools can help you organize your work.
+This example opens the Times Table App example project to explore how project tools can help you organize your work.

-Using the Times Table App example, we will explore how to:
+Using the Times Table App example, explore how to:

 Set up and browse some example project files under source control.